|To assist in this development, our section includes the following features:

-- Cantor Subcommittees: Three new subcommittees formed with the purpose of furthering the new Strategic Plan.
+- Cantor Subcommittees: Three subcommittees have been formed with the purpose of furthering NPM’s Strategic Plan.

 - E-mail Address: Please feel free to contact us at Plecz@aol.com with questions or comments.
 A member of the Standing Committee will respond as soon as possible.